JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 ### Model Architecture

-This convolutional neural network architecture is from NVIDIA's End to End Learning for Self-Driving Cars paper which is shown in the next image.
+This convolutional neural network (CNN) architecture is from NVIDIA's End to End Learning for Self-Driving Cars paper [the link](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+The CNN is trained to map raw pixels from a single front-facing camera directly to steering commands.
+The system automatically learns internal representations of the necessary processing steps such as detecting useful road features with only the human steering angle as the training signal.
+This is pretty much the same usecase we have in this project.

+The CNN is shown in the image below.

 ![alt text][image7]

 The network consists of 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
-The input image is split into YUV planes and passed to the network.
-The first layer of the network performs image normalization.
-The normalizer is hard-coded and is not adjusted in the learning process.
-Performing normalization in the network allows the normalization scheme to be altered with the network architecture and to be accelerated via GPU processing.
+The normalization layer in my case got already inplemented in the data preprocessing step.
-The convolutional layers were designed to perform feature extraction and were chosen empirically through a series of experiments that varied layer configurations.
-We use strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel and a non-strided convolution with a 3×3 kernel size in the last two convolutional layers.
+The first three convolutional layers use a 2×2 stride and a 5×5 kernel.
+The last two convolutional layers are non-strided convolutions with a 3×3 kernel size.
+The five convolutional layer are followed by three fully connected layers leading to an output control value.
-We follow the five convolutional layers with three fully connected layers leading to an output control value which is the inverse turning radius.
-The fully connected layers are designed to function as a controller for steering, but we note that by training the system end-to-end, it is not possible to make a clean break between which parts of the network function primarily as feature extractor and which serve as controller

 ### Training

+To train the model I did not need to implement a generator.
+I used the Adam optimizer within a 1e-4 learning rate.
+The amount of epochs were choosen by try an error and in the end XXXX epochs worked well.

+To output the vaidation and train loss metrics the verbose parameter were added to the keras model.fit() method.
+The output of the loss metrics is shown in the following image:

+![alt text][image8]

-### Solution Design Approach
+### My Approach
+In this paragraph I am going to decribe step by step my approch which leads me to the above presented soultion.
+1. Collecting the full data set with the simulator
+2. Create the model.py with:
+  * loading the data and fill two arrays with the image data and steering angle data, which will be the input data for the CNN later
+  * correct the steering angle of left and right images
+  * flipping one image per data point and add them to the data set
+  *

 ### Results